 The good new is this: If God has convicted you of your anger, it is not to shame or crush you; it is to change you.
 God intends to make your anger more like His (Ex.
 34:6; Ps.
 7:11; Jer.
 23:20): getting angry at only the right things, in the right manner, with the right motive, bringing about the right effects.

 Losing It: 3 Steps to Conquering Your Anger

 Yeah, yeah, yeah.
 We get all that.
 The million dollar question is the HOW.
 Ungodly anger just seems to be part of who we are (because it is), so HOW does God give us the wisdom and power to overcome our anger and treat our kids differently?

 You can count to 10 and take deep breaths all day long, but in the end, God wants us to get to the root of our anger—no matter how we express it.

 We invite you to come to Losing It!
 3 steps to conquering your anger and becoming a happier mom.
-This live online training event will be great for moms (and dads) who want to do more than just learn how to manage their anger.
+This training event is great for moms (and dads) who want to do more than just learn how to manage their anger.
 They want to get to the root of it and replace it with joy.